 Bible Study Overview: Psalms

-In our Psalms Study Guide for Everyday Life, the Psalms gather several song types under one cover: laments that teach honest prayer, hymns that lift praise, thanksgiving psalms that remember God’s help, wisdom psalms that guide daily choices, royal and messianic psalms that point to the reign of God, and confidence psalms that steady our trust.
+, the Psalms gather several song types under one cover: laments that teach honest prayer, hymns that lift praise, thanksgiving psalms that remember God’s help, wisdom psalms that provide clarity and hope and guide daily choices, royal and messianic psalms that point to the reign of God, and confidence psalms that steady our trust.
 Reading across these forms helps us pray the whole of life with God.

 Here is a simple path through the book.
 Start with Psalm 1 and 2 as the doorway: they frame a life rooted in God’s instruction and under God’s King.
 Then travel by themes.
 For comfort, read 23, 27, 34; for confession, 32 and 51; for courage, 46 and 91; for thanksgiving, 103 and 145; for wonder, 8 and 19; for honest lament, 13, 42–43, and 77.
 Along the way, note how the psalmists name their situations while anchoring in God’s character.

 Because Jesus and the apostles prayed and cited the Psalms, Christians find Christ-shaped hope here.
-For example, Psalm 22 echoes at the cross, and Psalm 110 features in early preaching.
+For example, Psalm 22 echoes at the cross, and Psalm 110 appears in early preaching.
 When we pray the Psalms, we join the worship of Israel fulfilled in Christ, letting Scripture form our words and reshape our desires.

 Practicing the Psalms in the rhythms of an ordinary week